Bus Tour Belfast – Visit All the Popular Attractions

 There are a few options for tours around Belfast City – from buses, taxis and or simply walking.
 We opted for Titanic City Tours for a 48-hour bus ticket to see what Belfast has to offer.
 So off we went on our own tour around Belfast.

-Its an amazing way for city sightseeing, the tour goes very regularly 7 days a week.
+It’s an amazing way to go sightseeing in the city.
+The tour goes very regularly, 7 days a week.
 So you are never long waiting for a bus.
 Taking the bus means you can get around Belfast’s attractions quicker and cheaper than using a car/taxi.

 The Best of Belfast